 Note: Before moving on, I just like to state that this is a not a promotional article and I am in no way sponsored by Starbucks.
 This is written solely based on my interpretation of the tracking results.

 And also: How to Determine restaurant target market?

 We heard about how people made some negative or unpleasant comments about Starbucks so why does everyone still love them?

-This is good old marketing 101.
+This is good old marketing 101 (learn more about marketing in this industry in our food services information section).
 Firstly they are so well positioned that they are in your mind before you are in their store.
 There are lots of theories about capturing mind share before market share and Starbucks does it better than anyone else.

 If I ask one question now: Which is the best Café?
 9 out 10 of you will answer Starbucks, simply not because they are the best but because this is what is on your mind.

 Here’s my take on why Starbucks is so “loved”.

 In the month of September, an interesting word “pumpkin” was captured.
 We were looking for coffee related terms, so why would this term pop up?
 Well, it happened to be the launch of Starbucks Pumpkin Spice Latte.